Didi Chuxing announces tie-up with Uber's European rival Taxify

 The two companies said in a joint statement that Didi would support Taxify's further growth and help it become the most popular transport option in Europe and Africa.
 They did not provide an investment amount.

 Didi offers ride-sharing services to more than 400 million users, according to the company.
 It acquired Uber China in August 2016.
+(Reporting by Sijia Jiang; Editing by Jacqueline Wong)